 Try different types of fast foods, not the same foods every day to receive extra nutrients to grow taller.
 Enjoy fast-food outlets that serve ethnic foods: perhaps Chinese stir-fry dishes, a Mexican burrito, Japanese domburi, or a vegetable-stuffed pita with cucumber-yogurt dressing.
 Often food courts in shopping malls allow you to travel the world of flavor without leaving home.

 For fried foods, pay attention to the oil used for frying.
 Most fast-food chains use 100 percent vegetable oil, which may be identified on the menu.
-Vegetable oil is cholesterol-free and high in polyunsaturated fatty acids; the oil used for frying …See More
+Vegetable oil is cholesterol-free and high in polyunsaturated fatty acids; the oil used for …See More